Pieczasz/portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
 Here you will find a collection of my projects and accomplishments as a developer.
-I have experience in various programming languages and technologies, and I am passionate about creating efficient and innovative solutions.
+I have experience in various programming languages and technologies, have fun going through my projects, education, internships, and other stuff.

-## Projects

 ## Contact